Diocese of Manchester, New Hampshire: 1944 to 1990

 With the 1944 death of Peterson, Pope Pius XII appointed Bishop Matthew Brady from the Diocese of Burlington to be bishop of Manchester.
 He presided over a period of unprecedented growth in the diocese, founding 27 parishes in 11 years and authorizing the construction of nearly 50 churches and numerous schools, convents, and other facilities.
 The number of parishioners increased by 50,000, and the number of priests and religious from around 650 to over 1,600.
 For all these accomplishments he was nicknamed "Brady the Builder."

-Pope John XXIII appointed Ernest Primeau from the Archdiocese of Chicago as bishop of Manchester in 1958 following Brady's death that year.
+Pope John XXIII appointed Ernest Primeau from the Archdiocese of Chicago as bishop of Manchester in 1959 following Brady's death that year.
 Primeau founded the first foreign mission of the diocese in 1963 in Cartago, Colombia.
 During his tenure, the number of Catholics in the diocese increased by 43,000 and the number of parishes by 11; however, weekly Mass attendance declined from over 70% to below 50%.
-Primeau retired as bishop in 1974.
+Primeau retired as bishop of Manchester in 1974.

-Odore Gendron was appointed bishop of Manchester by Pope Paul VI in 1974.
+Odore Gendron of Manchester was appointed bishop of that diocese by Pope Paul VI in 1974.
 Gendron created a permanent diaconate in the diocese and joined the New Hampshire Council of Churches.
-He also founded Magdalen College in Bedford and Thomas More College of Liberal Arts in Merrimack.
+He also founded Magdalen College in Bedford in 1975.
+A group of Catholic laymen established the Thomas More College of Liberal Arts in Merrimack in 1978.

 In 1983, four nuns with the Sisters of Mercy settled a lawsuit against Gendron and the diocese after being fired from their teaching jobs in 1982 at Sacred Heart School in Hampton.
-The nuns agreed to apply for new jobs at another diocesan school and the diocese promised to help them in their applications.
 It was the first lawsuit by nuns against their bishop in US history.

-In 1989, Pope John Paul II appointed Auxiliary bishop Leo Edward O'Neil of the Archdiocese of Springfield as coadjutor bishop in Manchester to assist Gendron.
+In 1989, Pope John Paul II appointed Auxiliary Bishop Leo Edward O'Neil of Springfield in Massachusetts as coadjutor bishop in Manchester.